-Applied Neuroimaging welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.
+Applied Neuroimaging welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Applied Neuroimaging, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne

 Tel +41(0)21 510 17 40